tash-had/flask-deploy-script/README.md

 # flask-deploy-script
-This script will pull your server code from GitHub and deploy it on an Azure VM.
+This script will pull your server code from GitHub and deploy it on any Ubuntu VM.

 ### [Full Article](https://medium.com/@tashadsaqif/deploying-a-flask-rest-api-to-azure-9c129b2bafee)